hexterisk/blog/content/posts/Design Patterns/Concurrency Patterns/Concurrency Patterns.md

 categories: ["Design-Patterns"]
 ---

-**Concurrency Design Patterns** describes ways of dealing with concurrent executing code, be it multi-threaded or multi-processed.
+**Concurrency Design Patterns** describe ways of dealing with concurrent executing code, be it multi-threaded or multi-processed.

 ## Active Object